barrucadu/memo.barrucadu.co.uk/memos/phased-realtime-combat-call-of-cthulhu.markdown

   single round.

-Additionally, you can choose to wait for another combatant to act before performing your action.
-For example, if the Keeper described an NPC as "reaching towards the lockbox, key in hand", a player may say "ok, I want to move into position, ready to grapple him as soon as he's got it open."
+Additionally, you can choose to wait for another combatant to act before performing your action if your action is in the same or an earlier phase.

-**Fast resolution phase:**
-Certain actions---firing a readied gun, casting some spells---are described in the *Keeper's Rulebook* as happening at `DEX+50` in the turn order, to mechanically reflect how fast they are.

-Such actions happen in this phase, before other slower actions are resolved.

-In addition, any combatant with a DEX of 100 or more acts in this phase, even if the chosen action is not normally a fast action.
-If the combatant has more than one attack, only half of them (rounded up) are performed in this phase, the rest happen in the slow resolution phase.

-**Slow resolution phase:**
-Any other actions declared in the orders phase which were not performed as fast actions happen in this phase.

 ### Action resolution

-In each resolution phase, there will generally be clear groups of orders which have to be resolved together, and which can be resolved independently of any other groups.
-For example, if there are four combatants fighting as two pairs, each pair can be resolved independently.
+In each resolution phase, there will generally be clear groups of actions which have to be resolved together and which can be resolved independently of any other groups.
+For example, if there are four combatants engaged in melee as two pairs, each pair can be resolved independently.

 Even within a group of combatants all fighting each other, order only